RedHatInsights/vmaas/README.md

 [![Build Status](https://travis-ci.org/RedHatInsights/vmaas.svg?branch=master)](https://travis-ci.org/RedHatInsights/vmaas)

-Vulnerability Management as a Service
+Vulnerability Metadata as a Service

 ## What Is This Thing?